Don’t Let it Loose News

 read more

-The Pet Industry Joint Advisory Commission has released guidance on how to handle Moss Ball Products suspected of harboring zebra mussels.
+The Pet Advocacy Network has released guidance on how to handle Moss Ball Products suspected of harboring zebra mussels.
 If you suspect that you are in possession of a mussel-infested product and would like to dispose of it, please follow their recommendations or that of your state’s Fish and Game department, View their guidance here.

 read more